artemasriev1/git_project_MIA/README.md

 - `data/cvs/` the test CVs, `data/ground_truth/` the correct answers written by hand
 - `outputs/` what the model produced
 - `docs/` our notes: why each prompt, what breaks, and what we will talk about at the oral
+- CV_Demo & Elise & Alvaro pdf's are all test pdf's for the engine.

 ## Result in two lines